By Michael Blackstone, MD

 In the spirit of democracy and public discourse, we've set up this platform to amplify your voice - voices of real people with real concerns.
 Everyone is harmed as Section 174 increases the cost of your employment, penalizes the creation of new products and the improvement of existing ones, and decimates our competitiveness in the global market.

-Raise your voice now, before the 9/15 tax deadline.
-Submit a video or send an email.
-There is no time for delay!
+Raise your voice now, there is no time for delay!